-Achernar is the End of the River | EarthSky.org
+Achernar marks the End of the River

-The ninth brightest star in all the heavens, Achernar, is a well-known sight to observers in the Southern Hemisphere.
-But many northern stargazers know this star by name only.
-That’s because – despite its magnitude of 0.45, making it shine brightly as the brightest stars visible from Earth – it’s extremely far south on the dome of stars surrounding Earth.
+The 9th-brightest star in all the heavens, Achernar, is well known to observers in the Southern Hemisphere.
+But many northern stargazers know this star by its name only.
+That’s because – although it shines at magnitude +0.45, making one of our sky’s brightest stars – it’s extremely far south on the dome of stars surrounding Earth.
 If you’re north of about 33 degrees north latitude, Achernar never rises above your horizon at all.
 And yet this star remains one of the sky’s most famous stars as the star at the end of the River.

 The River is – of course – the constellation Eridanus, which is large and easy to see in a dark-enough sky, even if you’re fairly far north on Earth’s globe.
-That’s because the northern part of this constellation is located near the extremely prominent constellation Orion the Hunter.
-Eridanus appears to swell up in a great loop near Orion, then meander southward, finally – for most in the Northern Hemisphere – dropping out of sight below the southern horizon before it reaches its end.
+The northern part of this constellation is located near the extremely prominent constellation Orion the Hunter.
+Eridanus appears to swell up in a great loop near Orion, then meander southward.
+Finally – for most in the Northern Hemisphere – its drops out of sight below the southern horizon before it reaches its end.

 But if you are far enough south – below 33 degrees north latitude – you’ll easily spot the River’s end as the bright star Achernar.